mwaraem/mwaraem/README.md

 I'm Emmanuel.
-✨ Penetration tester and web developer based in Nairobi, Kenya 📫 Commercial Pilot with a passion for ethical hacking, cybersecurity and web developer
+✨ Penetration tester and web developer based in Nairobi, Kenya 📫 Commercial Pilot with a passion for ethical hacking, cybersecurity and web development